 Based on testimony provided at the hearing, the Commission directed the Maryland utilities to provide updated arrearage information by May 24, 2021.
-Commission staff were also directed to compile all updated category data by May 27, 2021 for the utilities to confirm its accuracy no later than June 1, 2021.
+Commission staff were also directed to compile all updated category data by May 27, 2021, for the utilities to confirm its accuracy.
+The Commission will issue an order authorizing disbursement of funds no later than June 30, 2021.